 About 1,000 people hike this per day, on average, and about 1 person per year dies by falling off the ledge.

-In spite of what you might see on clickbaity websites, Angels Landing is safe.
-The odds of falling are miniscule.
+Despite what you might see on clickbaity websites, Angels Landing is safe.
+The odds of falling are minuscule.

 Angels Landing is popular enough that you now need a permit or ticket to do the hike.